 Archbishop Runcie Church of England First School has positive attitudes to parents/carers and values their important role in their child's education.
 Parents/carers are always informed when their child is placed on the SEN list and the graduated response, outlined in the Code of Practice, is explained to them.
 Parents are informed about Newcastle Special Educational Needs and Disabilities Information, Advice and Support Service.
 This service provides information, advice and support at any stage of a child or young person's education, and provides an Independent Supporter for families in the process of getting an Education Health and Care Plan.
 Parents are fully involved in the review process.
 Interpreters are arranged for parents who require translation during meetings.
 Written information is in accessible formats and sufficient notice is given for meetings to enable parents/carers time to prepare.

-The Parental Support Adviser (Claire Scott) is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
-Early Help (formally known as Common Assessment Framework -CAF) is used to coordinate support for children and their families who have a range of needs.
+Early Help (formally known as Common Assessment Framework - CAF) is used to coordinate support for children and their families who have a range of needs.

 Pupil Participation: